clabrugere/clabrugere/README.md

 # Clément Labrugere

-Data Scientist with over 6 years of experience in data engineering, statistical analysis and machine learning, I thrive in applying cutting-edge tech to challenging business problems and build scalable data products leveraging state-of-the-art machine learning.
+With 7+ years of experience in data science and data engineering, and having worked in oil & gas, retail, ad-tech and e-commerce, I build large-scale machine learning systems and data pipelines.
+Rust enjoyer.

 # Social